tensorflow/tensorflow/tensorflow/contrib/bigtable/README.md

 When using the Cloud Bigtable API, the workflow is:

  1. Create a `BigtableClient` object.
- 2. Use the `BigtableClient` to create `BigTable` objects corresponding to each table in the Bigtable instance you would like to access.
+ 2. Use the `BigtableClient` to create `BigtableTable` objects corresponding to each table in the Cloud Bigtable instance you would like to access.
- 3. Call methods on the `BigTable` object to create `tf.data.Dataset`s to retrieve data.
+ 3. Call methods on the `BigtableTable` object to create `tf.data.Dataset`s to retrieve data.

 The following is an example for how to read all row keys with the prefix